-When drugs and nutritional supplements on the U.S. market pose dangers to the health of patients and consumers, the U.S. Food and Drug Administration (FDA) may initiate a recall for the product or ask the drug’s manufacturer to voluntarily issue a recall.
+When drugs and nutritional supplements on the U.S. market pose dangers to the health of patients and consumers, the U.S. Food and Drug Administration (FDA) may initiate a recall for the product or ask the drug’s manufacturer to voluntarily issue pharmaceutical recall notices.
 When injuries are involved, lawsuits quickly follow recalls.

 The Lyon Firm is dedicated to reviewing every individual case that shows an association between a specific injury or condition and a drug, whether over-the-counter or prescribed.
 The Lyon Firm has experienced engaging large drug corporations in product liability litigation and files personal injury lawsuits on behalf of plaintiffs nationwide.